-Purchase the full set of 72
+Grab your free sample or purchase the full set of 72 HERE

 Some of these conversation hearts are better suited for young children and some are deeper and better suited for older children and adults.
 Many of these questions you can follow up by asking the person to explain why.
 Why is green her favorite color?
 Maybe you will find out it’s because she loves spring and has fond memories of playing in the grass!

 Pick one card each morning and ask it to a handful of people you talk to throughout the day.
 Who knows where these conversations will take you!
 You might make a brand new friend.

 Idea #2: Conversation Keychain